ShozabAbidi10/experimental_robotics_3/README.md

 ## Code Documentation:

 The code documentation is done using Doxygen tool.
-Please find the doxygen documentation in the **main** branch .
+Please find the doxygen documentation in the **master** branch .

 ## Contant Info:
 1. Author: Shozab Abidi